topher-codes/project-twinkie/README.md

 - Auth using firebaseAuth so that only the logged in user's tasks are displayed.
 - Style the elements to be responsive on mobile and desktop.
+- Add delete post button to individual posts on the admin page